-Erin Buerger Gordon practices general corporate law, with a focus on capital markets, corporate governance, and federal securities law.
-Her practice includes representing public and private companies in a variety of transactions, including public and private debt offerings, tender offers, exchange offers, social impact bonds, and M&A transactions.
-She also advises clients on periodic reporting and disclosure requirements, stock exchange rules and regulations, and general corporate matters.
+Erin Buerger Gordon practices corporate law, with a focus on capital markets, corporate governance, and federal securities law.
+Her practice includes representing public and private companies in a variety of transactions, including public and private debt offerings, investment-grade and high yield debt offerings, tender offers, exchange offers, social impact bonds, and mergers and acquisitions.
+She also advises clients on SEC periodic reporting and disclosure requirements, stock exchange rules and regulations, and general corporate matters.

 Erin also maintains an active pro bono practice representing individuals seeking asylum in the United States.
 While in law school, Erin volunteered with the Protective Order Project, an organization that provides pro bono legal assistance to victims of domestic violence, sexual assault, and stalking.
 Prior to attending law school, she worked for a multinational oil and gas company in Houston, Texas, where she served in various logistics and operations roles.

 Erin is a member of the State Bar of Michigan and the Illinois State Bar Association.

 - Indiana University (J.D. cum laude 2016; Executive Submissions Editor, Indiana Journal of Global Legal Studies; Student Director, Protective Order Project); Michigan State University (B.A. in Supply Chain Management 2010)

 - Illinois, Michigan, and U.S. District Court for the Western District of Michigan

 - Intern, United States Department of State (Summer 2014)

 - Extern to the Honorable Mark J. Dinsmore, U.S. District Court, Southern District of Indiana (Spring 2015)